hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/connectionprofile.md

         }

   - `type` defines the version of {{site.data.conrefs.hlf_full}} that you will connect to.
 To connect to {{site.data.conrefs.hlf_full}} v1.0 is must be `hlfv1`.
+  - `ca` defines the url for of a {{site.data.conrefs.hlf_full}} Certificate Authority that you will connect to.
+If your Certificate Authority requires a name you must be the object notation and specify that name.
+  - `trustedRoots` and `verify` options for the Certificate Authority are described here https://fabric-sdk-node.github.io/global.html#TLSOptions
   - `orderers` is an array of objects which describe the orderes to communicate with.
 Within `orderers`, you must define the `url` of each orderer.
 If you are connecting via TLS, all `url` properties in your connection profile must begin with `grpcs://` and must also contain the correct TLS certificate in the `cert` property.
   - `peers` is an array of objects describing the peers to communicate with.
 Each `peer` must have a defined `requestURL` and a defined `eventURL`.
 If you are connecting using TLS, each `peer` must also have the correct TLS certificate in the `cert` property.